robwillup/mithrandir/docs/LanguagesAndFrameworks/.NET/CSharp/C#CodingStyle.md

   namespaces are not necessary.
 * New top-level namespaces must be globally unique and recognizable.

+### Default values/null returns for structs

+* Prefer return 'success' boolean value and a struct `out` value.
+* Where performance isn't a concern and the resulting code significantly more readable (e.g. chained null conditional operators vs deeply nested if statements) nullable structs are acceptable
+* Notes
+  * Nullable structs are convenient, but reinforce the general 'null is failure' pattern that Google prefers to avoid.

+### Removing from containers while iterating

+C# (like man other languages) does not provide an obvious mechanism for removing items from containers while iterating.
+There are a couple of options:

+* If all that is required is to remove items that satisfy some condition, `myList.RemoveAll(somePredicate)` is recommended.
+* If other work needs to be done in the iteration, `RemoveAll` may not be sufficient.
+A common alternative pattern is to create a new container outside of the loop, insert items to keep in the new container, and swap the original container with the new one at the end of the iteration.

+### Calling delegates

+* When calling a delegate, use `Invoke()` and use the null conditional operator, e.g. `MyDel?.Invoke()`.
+This clearly marks the call at the callsite as a 'delegate that is being called'.
+The null check is concise and robust against threading race conditions.

 ### Implicitly typed local variables

+* Use of `var` is encouraged if it aids readability by avoiding type names that are noisy, obvious, or unimportant.
 * Only use `var` when the type is explicitly named on the right-hand side, typically due to either `new` or an explicit cast, e.g. `var stream = new FileStrem(...)` not `var stream = OpenStandardInput()`.